vpopaRWH/env_checker/docs/check_envs.md

 4. Checks for compatibility issues, including Python major version mismatch.
 5. Sends an alert to a Microsoft Teams webhook if incompatibilities are found.

-The Microsoft Teams alert message includes details about the incompatibilities detected.
+The Microsoft Teams alert message includes details about the incompatibilities detected in a table format.

 To run the script, provide the necessary command-line arguments as specified in the 'Usage' section.